varshasharma01/Context-Hub/README.md

 ## ⭐ Support

-If you found this useful, consider giving it a ⭐ on GitHub — it means a lot!
+If you found this useful, consider giving it a ⭐ on GitHub !